Buildings in the Landscape

 Description

-Drehevyansow y’n Tirwedh or Buildings in the Landscape has two related objectives – to facilitate the restoration, repair or conversion of redundant buildings which have a historical, cultural and/or landscape value, and to enable these buildings to be maintained and enhanced; and to provide a beneficial economic impact on existing farming units in Penwith.
+Drehevyansow y’n Tirwedh or Buildings in the Landscape had two related objectives – to facilitate the restoration, repair or conversion of redundant buildings which have a historical, cultural and/or landscape value, and to enable these buildings to be maintained and enhanced; and to provide a beneficial economic impact on existing farming units in Penwith.

-- Planning and Building Regulations fees and plans
+• Planning and Building Regulations fees and plans

-- Bat and Barn Owl surveys
+• Bat and Barn Owl surveys

-- Structural Reports
+• Structural Reports

-- Heritage Statements
+• Heritage Statements

-- Mining and Contamination reports
+• Mining and Contamination reports

-If you are a farmer in Penwith, you can find more information on our Farming and Wildlife pages.
+If you are a farmer in Penwith, you can find more information on our work with farmers on our Farming and Wildlife pages.